adityadhar0/temp/README.md

 ## I am a first-year Finance PhD student at the University of Chicago Booth School of Business.

 I am interested in political economy, international finance, and macro-finance.
-Before coming to Chicago, I received an A.B. in Applied Mathematics from Harvard ('22).
+Before coming to Chicago, I received an A.B. in Applied Mathematics from Harvard ('22) and worked at Bain & Company as a management consultant.
 You can find my CV [here](/assets/docs/CV.pdf).